-The Legislature originally established the JLBC, along with the Legislative Analyst's Office1 (LAO) through a Joint Rule in 1941.
+The Legislature originally established the JLBC, along with the Legislative Analyst's Office (LAO) through a Joint Rule in 1941.
 The committee was reconstituted at each successive session by the adoption of the Joint Rules, until 1951, when it was established on a permanent basis by statute.
 To this day, the committee is a continuing body recognized in Government Code sections 9140-9147 and Joint Rules 37 and 37.1 of the Senate and Assembly.

-State statute gives the JLBC the responsibility to "ascertain facts and make recommendations" to the Legislature "concerning the state budget, the revenues and expenditures of the state, and the organization and functions of the state, its departments, subdivisions and agencies..."2 The committee may meet, act and conduct its business at any time during the year.
+State statute gives the JLBC the responsibility to "ascertain facts and make recommendations" to the Legislature "concerning the state budget, the revenues and expenditures of the state, and the organization and functions of the state, its departments, subdivisions and agencies..."
+The committee may meet, act and conduct its business at any time during the year.
 The committee consists of eight members of the Senate and eight members of the Assembly.
 Under the committee's existing rules, establishment of a quorum and any actions of the committee require no fewer than five members from the Senate and five from the Assembly.

 JLBC Role in Budget Control.
 Through existing statutes and the annual Budget Act, the Legislature gives the executive branch authority to take certain actions regarding the expenditure of funds after a budget is enacted.
 The Legislature, however, maintains some control over the Administration's actions by reviewing them, often before they would otherwise take effect.
 A notification letter from the Administration, often through the Department of Finance, to the JLBC, triggers these review periods (which are commonly 20 or 30 days long, but can be shorter or longer).
 The JLBC receives an average of 150 to 200 of these notifications per year.
-Figure 1 below from the LAO3 summarizes the most common types of notifications the JLBC receives from the Administration.
+Figure 1 below from the LAO summarizes the most common types of notifications the JLBC receives from the Administration.

-1 The Legislature originally referred to the Legislative Analyst as the "Legislative Auditor."
+&lt;sup>1 The Legislature originally referred to the Legislative Analyst as the "Legislative Auditor."

-2 Joint Rule 37
+&lt;sup>2 Joint Rule 37

-Annual Budget Act or Related: Budge et Control Sections \checkmark 11.0-Information Technology.
-These are requests to spend money when project costs increase by \$5 million, or 20 percent of budgeted amounts, whichever is less. \checkmark 26.0-Intraschedule Transfers.
-These are requests for agencies to shift funds within a budgeted Item from one scheduled amount to another. \checkmark 28.0-New Unbudgeted Monies.
-These are requests for agencies to spend monies that were not anticipated by the budget (such as additional federal funds). \checkmark 28.5-Interdepartmental Transfers.
-These are requests to transfer funds from one state agency to another. \checkmark Assorted Others.
+Figure 1 Examples of Common Review Provisions for Notification Letters Annual Budget Act or Related Items: Budget Control Sections 26.00-Intraschedule Transfers.
+These are requests for agencies to shift funds within a budgeted Item from one scheduled amount to another.
+28.00-New Unbudgeted Monies.
+These are requests for agencies to spend monies that were not anticipated by the budget (such as additional federal funds).
+28.50-Interdepartmental Transfers.
+These are requests to transfer funds from one state agency to another.
+Assorted Others.
 Typically, each budget act includes additional notification requirements related to specific projects and activities of specified departments.
-Items \checkmark 9840 -Unanticipated Expenses.
+Items: ✓ 9840-Unanticipated Expenses.
 These are requests for departments to receive additional funds to cover unanticipated costs.
 These requests may be for a supplemental appropriation.
-Statut ory Provisions: √ Government Code Section 3517.63-Memorandum of Understanding (MOU) Addenda.
-These are addenda to existing MOUs between the state and labor.
+Statutory Provisions: ✓ Government Code Section 3517.63-Memorandum of Understanding (MOU) Addenda.
+These are addenda to existing MOUs between the state and state employee bargaining units.
 They are reviewed to determine if they have fiscal impacts which were not already approved by the Legislature.
-Capit al Outlay & Other Statutory Provisions: ~ Government Code Section 13332.10-Leases.
-These are leases that meet specified criteria (e.g., the lease period is longer than eight years or requires an increase in a department's budget). \checkmark Government Code Section 13332.11-Capital Outlay Projects.
+Capital Outlay & Other Statutory Provisions: ✓ Government Code Section 13332.10-Leases.
+These are leases that meet specified criteria (e.g., the lease period is longer than eight years or requires an increase in a department's budget). ✓ Government Code Section 13332.11-Capital Outlay Projects.
 These are Administration requests to augment a project appropriation by a specified amount or to change the scope of a project.